Ever wondered how to translate jokes? Humour is a great way to engage with your audience – but only if you get it right.

-How to translate jokes
+Three ways to translate jokes around the world

-- Translating jokes word-for-word
+1. Translating jokes word-for-word

-In some situations, it may be appropriate to explain the joke so the target audience can understand why it is funny in the native language, though this can be distracting.
+In some situations, it may be appropriate to explain the joke so the target audience can understand why it’s funny in the native language, though this can be distracting.
 For example, footnotes in foreign language novels can be used to explain the context of jokes, but as the author, E.B.
 White once said: “Explaining a joke is like dissecting a frog.
 You understand it better, but the frog dies in the process.”

-- Translating jokes with transcreation
+2. Translating jokes with transcreation

-- Replacing jokes with other jokes
+3. Replacing jokes with other jokes

 A linguistics professor was lecturing his class the other day.
 “In English,” he said, “a double negative forms a positive.
 However, in some languages, such as Russian, a double negative remains a negative.
 But there isn’t a single language, not one, in which a double positive can express a negative.”